Do you struggle with keeping readers hooked to your sales copy and advertisements?

 What is future pacing from neuro linguistic programming?

 Neuro linguistic programming (NLP) is a science aimed at understanding what drives human behavior.
-The goal with NLP is not just writing persuasively but also helping people solve personal problems by teaching them new ways of thinking about themselves and others.
+The goal of NLP is not just writing persuasively but also helping people solve personal problems by teaching them new ways of thinking about themselves and others.

 Future pacing can be considered one way for humans to understand their own desires before they even know it themselves – making this an extremely powerful persuasive tool in marketing today.